ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/mcs_hps_interface.rst

 --------------------------------

 The sequence diagram below shows the main sequence of calls in MCS to configure a correlation scan.
+Return calls are not shown.

 .. uml:: ../../diagrams/configure-corr-scan-mcs.puml